mohamedebrahem13/ProxyAISuggestions/README.md

 │   └── MealViewModel.java      # ViewModel to fetch meals from DB
 ```
 ## proxy ai
-you must ceate account and get the api key then add the plugin to android studio and use the key
+you must create an account and get the api key then add the plugin to android studio and use the key

 ## 🧠 AI Prompt Example